-Many options are available such as horse drawn carriages, a chuck wagon, an ice cream wagon, drone and much more!
+Many options are available such as horse drawn carriages, a chuck wagon, an ice cream wagon, bounce house with a sitter and much more!
 Contact Susan to schedule a tour!

-You will find we are very flexible as we allow alcohol, although we do not serve it.
+You will find we are very flexible as we allow you to bring your alcohol, although our bartender serves it.
 We do have a preferred vendors list to help brides find the perfect local vendor OR we can offer our coordinator who will do it all for you.

 Painted Lakes Venue offers a Pony Express service (designated drivers) that will transport guests upon request to and from your local hotel if you plan to drink.
 We also offer overnight accommodations with the wedding packages that include a bunk house so you can stay onsite.

 We also offer a skeet shooting option for the guys, and any ladies who would like to join them!
 This tends to keep the groom happy!